 You can, however, learn from this oversimplified model of growth.

 Whether you are a serial entrepreneur or an aspiring one, these stages will help you groom an attractive brand.
 But, you may want to focus more on the business life cycle approach.
 We’ll write more on this topic later.

 Focusing on business growth alone, the key takeaways across all stages include:

 - Earn customer loyalty

-- Never lose your offering or teams out of sight, no matter how successful your brand gets
+- Never lose sight of your product or service, no matter how successful your brand gets

 - Outsource non-core activities

 - Maintain agility across all stages

 And of course, it almost goes without saying that your product or service portfolio should offer unique value to your customers and evolve as their needs do.